Nicholas Brendon: Legal issues

 Brendon was arrested on suspicion of grand theft by Fort Lauderdale police in February 2015 after he reportedly trashed his hotel room and refused to pay the bill.
 He had been in Fort Lauderdale for a local comic convention.
 His spokesman released a statement shortly after the incident: "Nicholas is, unfortunately, battling a disease that many of us don't understand. ... he's sorry for his actions. ... we are aware that Nicholas' actions are of a much deeper origin—and we are working toward creating a healthy environment for him to thrive in.
 The past several months have been trying, and Nicholas' disease is damaging and consistently misunderstood.
 We are doing everything in our power at camp Nick to assure his recovery."
-Brendon was arrested again for destroying another hotel room after demanding an upgrade.
+Brendon was arrested again in March of 2015 for destroying another hotel room after demanding an upgrade.
 In an interview the next day, he blamed his behaviour on a recent change in medication and said he would see a doctor to have it reviewed.
-Due to his arrest, Brendon missed the first day of the ALT*Con conference, apologising to fans.
+Due to his arrest, Brendon missed the first day of the ALT*Con conference, apologizing to fans.

-Brendon appeared on Dr. Phil to discuss his recent arrests and alcoholism in August 2015.
+Brendon appeared, in August 2015, on Dr. Phil to discuss his recent arrests and alcoholism.
 However, he walked off the show soon after the interview began.
 Brendon later explained on his Facebook page that he had been drinking before the interview and had felt unprepared to "lay [out] the darkest parts of myself on national TV".
 Brendon returned to Dr. Phil in December that year to discuss his arrests and mental health struggles, including several suicide attempts.

-Brendon was arrested in Saratoga Springs, New York in October 2015 for choking his girlfriend in a hotel room.
+Brendon was arrested in Saratoga Springs, New York, in October 2015 for strangling his girlfriend in a hotel room.
 He was charged with felony third-degree robbery, criminal mischief and obstruction of breathing.
 He pleaded guilty to criminal mischief, a misdemeanor.
 As part of his plea deal, Brendon avoided a custodial sentence if he completed drug and alcohol counselling and one year of probation.
 Brendon subsequently entered a rehab facility in California for a 90-day residential treatment program.